 J. “Orthopedic” refers to conditions affecting the bones, skeletal muscle, cartilage, tendons, ligaments, and joints.
 It includes, but is not limited to, elbow dysplasia, hip dysplasia, intervertebral disc degeneration, patellar luxation, and ruptured cranial cruciate ligaments.
 It does not include cancers or metabolic, hemopoietic, or autoimmune diseases.

 K. “Wellness program” means a subscription or reimbursement-based program that is separate from an insurance policy that provides goods and services to promote the general health, safety, or wellbeing of the pet.
-These goods and services include wellness exams, fecal tests, blood tests, vaccinations/titers, preventive medications for fleas, ticks, and heartworm, dental cleaning, spay and neuter procedures, nail trimming, grooming, and licensing tags.
 If any wellness program [insert language from state statute or regulation that defines the trigger for insurance contracts, which might include language such as: [undertakes to indemnify another], or [pays a specified amount upon determinable contingencies] or [provides coverage for a fortuitous event]], it is transacting in the business of insurance and is subject to the insurance code.
 This definition is not intended to classify a contract directly between a service provider and a pet owner that only involves the two parties as being “the business of insurance,” unless other indications of insurance also exist.

 Section 4 Disclosures